3dtof/DemoApplications/README.md

 	simple_people_tracking - demo running on Debian 8.3 (AM437x Rico board) using Voxel
 					SDK that shows people tracking/counting using blob and contour analysis

+<h1>Common</h1>

+    baseline - Generic Voxel SDK application starting point good for both Tintin and Calculus.
+    		Copy it and customize.